visualbis/VV-Docs/docs/installation-guide/upgrade/upgrade-bihub.md

 Similar steps need to be followed for all other agents and BI Hub Web.

-For BI Hub Server however, we have a couple of extra steps:
+For BI Hub Server, however we have a couple of extra steps:

 1. Before you upgrade, stop the backend instances.